dotnet/aspnetcore/README.md

 That said, you can also try out ASP.NET vNext with just a command-prompt and a text editor.
 The following instructions will walk you through getting your dev environment setup.

-### Install the K Version Manager (KVM)
+### Install the .NET SDK Manager (dotnetsdk)

 The first thing we need to do is setup the tools required to build and run an application.
-We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-You use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.
+We will start out by getting the [.NET SDK Manager (dotnetsdk)](https://github.com/aspnet/Home/wiki/version-manager).
+You use the .NET SDK Manager to install different versions of the .NET Cross-Platform SDK and switch between them.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges):
+To install `dotnetsdk` on Windows run the following command, which will download and run a script that installs `dotnetsdk` for the current user (requires admin privileges):

 ```
-@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/dev/kvminstall.ps1'))"
+@powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/master/dotnetsdkinstall.ps1'))"

 ```

-After the script has run open a new command prompt to start using KVM.
+After the script has run open a new command prompt to start using `dotnetsdk`.

 #### OS X:

+**NOTE: Not yet updated for recent rename of `kvm` to `dotnetsdk`**

-To install KVM and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:
+To install `kvm` and the correct version of Mono on OS X using [Homebrew](http://brew.sh) follow the following steps:

  * Install [Homebrew](http://brew.sh) if it is not already installed.
  * Run command `brew tap aspnet/k` to tap the ASP.NET vNext related git repositories.
 If you had already tapped the repo for previous releases, run `brew untap aspnet/k` to delete the old commands and tap again to get the updated brew scripts.
- * Run command `brew install kvm` to install KVM.
+ * Run command `brew install kvm` to install `kvm`.
 This also automatically install the latest KRE package from https://www.nuget.org/api/v2 feed.
- * Run command `source kvm.sh` on your terminal if your terminal cannot understand kvm.
+ * Run command `source kvm.sh` on your terminal if your terminal cannot understand `kvm`.

 #### Linux:

+**NOTE: Not yet updated for recent rename of `kvm` to `dotnetsdk`**

-To install KVM on Linux run the following command:
+To install kvm on Linux run the following command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/dev/kvminstall.sh | sh && source ~/.kre/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | sh && source ~/.kre/bin/kvm.sh
 ```

 Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

-### Install the K Runtime Environment (KRE)
+### Install the .NET Cross-Platform SDK

-Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm upgrade```
+Now that you have dotnetsdk setup you can install the latest version of the runtime by running the following command: ```dotnetsdk upgrade```

-This command will download the specified version of the K Runtime Environment (KRE), and put it on your user profile ready to use.
+This command will download the specified version of the .NET Cross-Platform SDK, and put it on your user profile ready to use.
 You are now ready to start using ASP.NET vNext!

 ## Samples

 The samples in this repo are basic starting points for you to experiment with.

-+ [ConsoleApp](https://github.com/aspnet/Home/tree/dev/samples/ConsoleApp).
++ [ConsoleApp](https://github.com/aspnet/Home/tree/master/samples/ConsoleApp).
 This is just basic console app if you want to use it as a starting point.
-+ [HelloWeb](https://github.com/aspnet/Home/tree/dev/samples/HelloWeb).
++ [HelloWeb](https://github.com/aspnet/Home/tree/master/samples/HelloWeb).
 This is a minimal startup class that shows welcome page and static file middleware.
 This is mostly for you to run through the steps in the readme and make sure you have everything setup and working correctly.
-+ [HelloMvc](https://github.com/aspnet/Home/tree/dev/samples/HelloMvc).
++ [HelloMvc](https://github.com/aspnet/Home/tree/master/samples/HelloMvc).
 This sample is a basic MVC app.
 It is not designed to show all the functionality of the new web stack, but to give you a starting point to play with features.
 + [MVC Music Store](https://github.com/aspnet/MusicStore) and [BugTracker](https://github.com/aspnet/BugTracker) are application samples that are both being ported to ASP.NET vNext.
 Each of these samples have their own separate repositories that you can look at.

 ### Running the samples